 This Roman Flower Wooden Beige and Carrara Marble kitchen backsplash is a gorgeous example of why we love mosaic tile designs!

 Our mosaic tiles come in sheets, with sizes varying based on the design you choose.
-Mosaic tiles are commonly mounted on mesh backing, creating a thin and flexible panel with shaped chips of marble, glass, shell, ceramic, metal, or other materials adhered to the top.
-Since the patterns are pre-formed, you get to skip to the part where you trim and install them, rather than having to create a complicated tile layout or worry too much about how you will recreate that beautiful mosaic kitchen backsplash design you saw on Pinterest!
+Mosaic tiles are commonly mounted on mesh backing or with a paper facing, creating a thin and flexible panel with shaped chips of marble, glass, shell, ceramic, metal, or other materials adhered to one side.
+Since the patterns are pre-formed, you get to skip to the part where you trim and install them, rather than having to create a complicated tile layout or worry too much about how to recreate that beautiful mosaic kitchen backsplash design you saw on Pinterest!

-They’re incredibly versatile as well as beautiful, with patterns that range from intricate micro-mosaic designs that you would expect to see on a wall in Rome to pre-laid subway tile patterns that make installation easier than you can imagine.
+Mosaic tile designs are incredibly versatile as well as beautiful, with patterns that range from intricate micro-mosaic designs that you would expect to see on a wall in Rome or Greece to pre-laid subway tile patterns that make installation easier than you can imagine.

 What kinds of Mosaic Tiles Are There?

 If you’re considering designing with mosaic tiles - you’re in luck!
 There’s a design for almost every style of tile out there.
-We can start with the traditional subway tile layout with sheets of the classic tiles already laid out to minimize the installation time.
+We can start with the traditional subway tile layout with sheets of the classic rectangular tiles already laid out to minimize the installation time.
+Rather than setting individual subway tiles with this method, you'll lay out entire sheets of tiles, cutting down on the time and effort it takes to create a classic running bond or herringbone pattern.

 You can still put a fun twist on this classic pattern with Blue Wooden Glass Subway Mosaic Tile in interlocking sheets!